 Teams from the IBL also finished third and fourth in the Top 50.
 Danesi Caffe Nettuno, Coppa Italia victor and runner up in the IBL, came in immediately behind Amsterdam, while Cariparma Parma, which lost to San Marino in the “Final 4” championship, placed fourth.
 German Bundesliga champions, Buchbinder Legionäre, rounded out the top five.

 Winner of one of the two Euro Cup pools, Unipol Bologna led the bottom-half of the top ten, followed by Hoofdklasse vice-champions, Vaessen Pioneers, perennial Dutch contender DOOR Neptunus, Spanish Division de Honor winners, FC Barcelona, and Germany’s second-place club, the Paderborn Untouchables.

 As in years past, these rankings are based on a combination of factors.
 Point totals for teams were amassed from two categories:

 - Strength of baseball in each club’s country: The strength of domestic leagues and the countries’ overall international success are significant factors in these rankings.
-To varying degrees, the elements considered include: The standing of each country’s national team in the European Championships; the country’s overall performance in CEB club events; the size of the country’s baseball membership; and the number of international quality facilities in the country.
+To varying degrees, the elements considered include: The standing of each country’s national team in the European Championships (and qualifiers); the country’s overall performance in CEB club events; the size of the country’s baseball membership; and the number of international quality facilities in the country.
 In looking at country performance, both recent events and historical performance are taken into account.
-Performance in the 2010 European Championships are included as are new participation and facility data made available to Mister-Baseball.
+Results from the 2011 European Championship qualifiers were considered in this year’s rankings.

 The combination of country strength and individual team performance is intended to give a snapshot of European club play for a single year.
 These rankings do not attempt to offer a historic comparison of clubs and do not assert that a team ranked higher than another is a “better” team.
 Rather, a combination of performance and league strength reflects the ordering.